Is Drinking in Public Illegal in California?Open Container Laws in 2024

 Open Container Laws in California

-According to the California Government, California law BPC 25620 states that it is an infraction for any individual to possess an open alcohol container in any public place.
+California law BPC 25620 makes it an infraction to possess an open alcohol container in any public place.

 This applies to any can, bottle, or other receptacle that has been opened, or the seal was broken, or the contents have been partially removed [1].